Skip to content

 We ask participants to engage with course content and interactive elements of this workshop throughout the entirety of the course.
 You will be asked to read through our course content, complete short activities, and engage in discussion with peers if you so choose.
 This process should take no longer than one hour per day.

-No, you may review content based on area of interest but completing each module will give you a better understanding of resources, services and support the UW Libraries can provide for you.
+No, you may review content based on your areas of interest, but completing each module will give you a better understanding of resources, services and support the UW Libraries can provide for you.

 We request that you fill out and submit a feedback form that will allow us to improve this course for future cohorts.
 This will also be your opportunity to reflect on your learning experience.
 You will continue to have access to this open website for information.

-A copy of this syllabus is available in PDF format.
+A PDF copy of this syllabus is also available.

 Skip to toolbar